JessicaSehrt/EDA_VR_biofeedback/README.md

 The project is implemented to work with a HTC Vive Pro Eye (a).
 Scenes include a nature environment for the relaxing phase (b), a VR-adapted mental arithmetic task (c) for stress baseline measures, and an EDA-adaptive nature environment (d).

 We provide the dataset, including the Unity project, the log files, and the scripts we used for the evaluation of the results.
-A detailed description of the study procedure and hardware integration can be found in the related dissertation (*doctoral thesis reference here, coming soon*).
+A detailed description of the study procedure and hardware integration can be found in the related publication (see below).

 You find the whole evaluation data for the muscle location study here: https://www.dropbox.com/scl/fo/p7oe5zew2fhjyzeipvh0w/ADZ1hsQ_zJxV0iHtl_ENtnI?rlkey=44oifsepcvcocj1ixfp1rz4he&st=omr7wun0&dl=0